rock-solid/wordpress-pwacommerce/readme.txt

 Requires PHP: 5.4
 License: GPLv2 or later

-Mobile plugin that allows you to transform your WooCommerce online store into a Progressive Web App.
+[PWACommerce](https://pwacommerce.com) is a mobile plugin that helps you transform your WooCommerce shop into a progressive mobile web application.

 == Description ==